ARTS-Laboratory/Shock-Test-Data-Acquisition-and-Systems/README.md

-# Dataset - PCB Shock Test Damage
+# Shock Test Data Acquisition and Systems
-data folder contains acceleration and impedance data for individual PCB shocks \n

-PCBDropTestSystem folder contains the Labview and Python code for data acquisition \n
+General Data Acquisition code and hardware for the Shock Test System at USC.